-A force is a push or a pull which alters the state of motion of a body and is measured in Newtons (N).
-Here we cover balanced and unbalanced forces, friction, air resistance, impulse, force time graphs and free body diagrams.
+A force is a push or a pull that alters the state of motion of a body and is measured in Newton’s (N).
+Here we cover balanced and unbalanced forces, friction, air resistance, impulse, force-time graphs, and free-body diagrams.

-A force is a push or a pull which alters the state of motion of a body and is measured in Newtons (N).
+A force is a push or a pull that alters the state of motion of a body and is measured in Newton’s (N).
 As explained in Newton’s first law of motion a force is required to make a stationary body move, change speed, direction or stop.

 Read more on balanced forces.